Citation Sentiment Reflects Multiscale Sociocultural Norms

 Citation networks have played a key role in the sociology of science and its critical evaluation \cite{teich2022citation,morgan2018prestige,hicks1991sociology,restivo1987critical}.
 Yet, due to various challenges of data accessibility and limitations in algorithmic efficacy, a major gap in knowledge exists: precisely how, or in what way, do we cite?
 Citations can be differently valued \cite{giuffrida2019are}; can be epistemic or procedural \cite{budd1999citations}; can be positive or negative, indicate either support or contrast, attribute creativity or indicate status as a ``classic'' \cite{shadish1995author,safer2009psychology}; can either represent or misrepresent the work cited \cite{roth2010referencing}; and can be chosen for social reasons (such as name-dropping \cite{roth2010referencing} or soliciting favor from a scholar who might have influence in the review process), for mercantile reasons (such as bartering for a citation in return), and for alignment reasons (such as transmitting a specific self-image, e.g., as part of the mainstream, the \emph{avant garde}, or a given school) \cite{erikson2014taxonomy,saez2019quanlitative}.
-Because not all citations are created equal, citation analysis could be meaningfully expanded to account for citation type \cite{hicks1991sociology,erikson2014taxonomy}.
-Although a few early studies attempted such an expansion, they were limited in scope by the lack of computational infrastructure to assess citation type automatically from large databases.
+Because not all citations are created equal, citation analysis could be meaningfully expanded to account for citation type \cite{hicks1991sociology,erikson2014taxonomy} and context \cite{small2004shoulders}.
+Although a few early studies attempted such an expansion, most methods are limited in performance \cite{yousif2019survey} and few use deep learning \cite{nicholson2021scite,ravi2018article} or large language models \cite{hariri2024sentiment} to assess citation sentiment in a more comprehensive and efficient manner.